Observation of narrow-band $\gamma$ radiation from a boron-doped diamond superlattice with an 855 MeV electron beam: Outlook

 \section{Outlook}

-At the MAMI facility with beam energies of 0.855 and 1.6 GeV narrow band and highly directional photon beams can be provided with energies below about 4 - 8 MeV.
-However, for applications at various photonuclear reactions in the giant resonance domain photons with energies in the order of 15 MeV are of interest.
+As has been shown in the appendix \ref{simulation}, at the MAMI facility with a beam energy of 855 MeV narrow band and highly directional photon beams can be provided in a wide photon energy range.
+Such beams are useful for detector calibration purposes with tailored undulators.
+However, for nuclear resonance fluorescence experiments the intensity is too low in contrast to various photonuclear reactions in the giant resonance domain.
+For the latter photons with energies in the order of 15 MeV are required.
 According to Eq. (\ref{undulatorEnergy}) an as small as possible undulator period $\lambda_U$ should be chosen to keep the beam energy of the electron accelerator as low as possible.
-However, from the viewpoint of the peak intensity there exist severe restrictions on the magnitude of $\lambda_U$. as pointed out in Appendix \ref{simulation}.
-The following estimates are performed for a dedicated 3 GeV accelerator to illuminate figures of merits and limitations of the novel radiation source, free of restrictions imposed by existing facilities like the 12 GeV Continuous Electron Beam Accelerator Facility (CEBAF) \cite{AddA24}.
+However, from the viewpoint of the peak intensity there exist severe restrictions on the magnitude of $\lambda_U$ and by interference phenomena between the channeling and undulator radiation, as pointed out in appendix \ref{simulation}.
+The following estimates are performed for a dedicated 3 GeV accelerator to illuminate figures of merits and limitations of the novel radiation source, free of restrictions imposed by existing facilities like the 1.6 GeV facility of MAMI B or 12 GeV Continuous Electron Beam Accelerator Facility (CEBAF) \cite{AddA24}.

 Results of simulation calculations are shown in Fig. \ref{SimPeak3000MeV}.
 The main feature is the very intense peak at a photon energy of 14.5 MeV with a full width of half maximum (FWHM) of 1.9 MeV.
 The energy integrated peak intensity amounts to about 0.6$\cdot 10^{6}$/sr and electron.
 Estimations with Eq. (\ref{undulatorEnergy}) show that for $(\gamma\theta)^2\simeq 0.03$ rad$^2 $ the peak energy shift is small compared with its half width.
 With the fraction of the intensity located in an angular cone with a radius of about 0.03 mrad, the corresponding solid angle is 3~$\cdot 10^{-9}$ sr, the integrated $\gamma$-ray flux amounts to 1.8 $\cdot 10^{-3}$ per electron.
 At a beam current of 100 $\mu$A totally $1.1 \cdot 10^{12}$ photons per second would be emitted in the peak.
 The on-target photon flux is orders of magnitudes larger than for Compton-backscattering sources \cite[Table 10]{HowA22}, however, with an high energy photon tail.
 The principle to cope with it has been described at the end of section \ref{discussion}.